yxlin/yxlin.github.io/_docs/random-effect-model/shooting-decision2.md

 Cesario and Johnson (2017).

-First I loaded the empirical data and the model and prior distributions I had set up in previous tutorial.
+First I loaded the empirical data.
+Then I loaded the model object and prior distributions that had set up in the previous tutorial.

 ```
 require(ggdmc)